cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

     target: "prefer-standby"
 ```

-The `prefer-stadnby` policy will ensure backups are run on the most up-to-date
+The `prefer-standby` policy will ensure backups are run on the most up-to-date
 available secondary instance, falling back to the primary instance if no other
 instance is available.